ESPPRIT Activities

 Theme of the event: Eco-Social Policy and Practice for Innovation and Transformation (ESPPRIT)

-The workshop will focus on the status quo of Regional Studies in systematically addressing regional transformations, different disciplinary approaches to the systematic reorganisation of society and the strengths and limitations of strategies promoting sustainable wellbeing.
+The workshop focused on the status quo of Regional Studies in systematically addressing regional transformations, different disciplinary approaches to the systematic reorganisation of society and the strengths and limitations of strategies promoting sustainable wellbeing.

 Convenors: